 PI Launchpad Workshop

-Information about the 2023 PI Launchpad Workshop
+2025 PI Launchpad Workshop

 Previous PI Launchpad Content

 Any information contained in this or any linked pages is meant for general use and not for profit.
-If you use any slides or content from the linked videos and pdfs, you must provide credit to the original author/presenter.
+If you use any slides or content from the linked videos and PDFs, you must provide credit to the original author/presenter.
 If you are unsure of whom to credit, please contact Erika Hamden.

 Organizers